-Examples of an organizational chart are listed on page 30-31 The examples given are for a non-profit institution and a for profit institution.
+Examples of an organizational chart are listed on pages AD-30-31 The examples given are for a nonprofit institution and a for profit institution.
 The institution can use the blank forms located in the originals sections or create your own.